 According to the League of American Bicyclists, Massachusetts ranks as the 4th Most Bike Friendly State in the country and with summer in full bloom there are more bicycles on the road than ever.
-Whether you drive a vehicle or ride a bicycle it’s wise to review the laws relating to sharing the road for the safety of all.
+Whether you drive a vehicle or ride a bicycle it’s wise to review the regulations relating to sharing the road for the safety of all.
 Bicyclists have the right to use all public ways in Massachusetts except limited access or express state highways where signs specifically prohibit bicycles.
 When riding on public ways, bicyclists must observe the same basic traffic laws and regulations that apply to motor vehicle operators, such as riding in the same direction as vehicles and obeying traffic lights and right-of-way laws.
 Indeed, bicyclists may be issued citations for traffic violations under the same procedure used for motorists.

 Bicyclist Rules of the Road